naldira/python-design-patterns/composition design pattern/implemented example/readme.md

-applicants are applying for visa from 3 categories (third-world, normal, VIP), each applicant has to be background checked by a third party intelligence agency. they then have to processed with our eval system and have the results displayed to the system operator
+applicants are applying for visa from 3 categories (third-world, normal, VIP), each applicant has to be background checked by a third party intelligence agency. they then have to be processed with our eval system and have the results displayed to the system operator.

 ---